Covid 19 coronavirus: Brisbane enters three-day lockdown as community cluster grows - NZ Herald

 Greater Brisbane will go into a three-day lockdown from 5pm this afternoon after Queensland recorded 10 new cases of Covid-19 overnight, including four community cases.

 This brings a new community cluster in Brisbane to seven cases.
-One of the new community cases announced today is believed to be a nurse at Brisbane's Princess Alexandra Hospital, the Courier-Mail reported.
+One of the new community cases is a nurse at Brisbane's Princess Alexandra Hospital.

+There are fears the virus may have also spread to other parts of Queensland, after chief health officer Dr Jannette Young revealed one of the other two cases visited Gladstone.

 "This is the UK strain.
 It is highly infectious.
-Now we need to do this now to avoid a longer lockdown and that lockdown will commence at 5pm this afternoon," Queensland Premier Annastacia Palaszczuk said.
+We need to do this now to avoid a longer lockdown and that lockdown will commence at 5pm this afternoon," Queensland Premier Annastacia Palaszczuk said at a press conference this morning.

 Read More